Space Shuttle retirement: Canadarm (SRMS) and OBSS

-Three Shuttle arms were used by NASA; the arms of both Discovery and Atlantis will be left in place for their museum display.
-Endeavours arm is to be removed from the orbiter for separate display in Canada.
+Three Shuttle arms (Canadarm) were used by NASA; the arms of both Discovery and Atlantis to be left in place for their museum display and Endeavours arm to be removed from the orbiter for separate display in Canada.
 The OBSS extension of Endeavours arm was left on the International Space Station, for use with the station's robotic arm.

 Information technology

 In December 2010, as NASA prepared for the STS program ending, an audit by the NASA Office of Inspector General (OIG) found that information technology had been sold or prepared for sale that still contained sensitive information.
 NASA OIG recommended NASA be more careful in the future.